-Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 Section 44108: Every 6 month eligibility redeterminations for certain populations (House Section 44108/ Senate Section 71107) Beginning Dec.
+Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 mental health care or substance use disorder services.
+The cost sharing cannot exceed \$35 with the total not to exceed 5% of the member's income. at the discretion of the states, so the impact is scalable.
+The copays would result in a reduction to provider payments where applicable.
+The savings from the increased costs to members and providers would accrue to cash funds and federal funds. the provider.
+This can have downstream impacts to safety net providers who rely on Medicaid funding and are already feeling economic pressures.
+Every 6 month eligibility redeterminations for certain populations (House Section 44108/ Senate Section 71107) Beginning Dec.
 31, 2026, individuals eligible under the ACA expansion must have their Medicaid eligibility redetermined every 6 months versus the traditional 12 months.
 The current CO expansion population that would be subject to the biannual redeterminations is 377,019 members.
 This will result in additional paperwork for members and will increase the number of individuals losing coverage for administrative reasons.
 Under current eligibility rules, if left unchanged, about 75% of annual renewals for this population can be done through automation (or ex parte) based on information on file or available through third party sources without member engagement.
 If these rules change, further member impact may result.
 Increasing the frequency of eligibility redeterminations from annually to biannually would result in the potential for more members to lose coverage due to administrative reasons if the renewals cannot be done through automation, thereby requiring member action.
 Counties would also incur far higher costs to complete more redeterminations.
 Printing and postage costs associated with member correspondence will rise, as will programming costs to restructure and reprogram the state's eligibility system. \$53 billion reduction over 10 years, nationally.
+No Federal Funds without verified citizenship (House Section This provision prohibits federal financial participation for any Medicaid or CHP+ Medical services provided during this period may not be covered while waiting for documentation to verify citizenship status.
+This provision would result in shifting the financing for costs incurred during the reasonable opportunity period from Medicaid \$844 million reduction over 10 years nationally.

-No Federal Funds without verified citizenship (House Section 44110/ Senate Section 71109) This provision prohibits federal financial participation for any Medicaid or CHP+ expenditures for individuals whose citizenship, nationality or a qualifying immigration status has not yet been verified.
-Medical services provided during this period may not be covered while waiting for documentation to verify citizenship status.
-Members will only have 10 business days (versus the current 90 days) to provide documentation and will be in pending status (versus being approved) during this period.
-This provision would result in shifting the financing for costs incurred during the reasonable opportunity period from Medicaid funding (with a state and federal share) to state-only funds if the state continues to provide medical assistance during that time period. \$844 million reduction over 10 years nationally.
+Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 44110/ Senate Section 71109) expenditures for individuals whose citizenship, nationality or a qualifying immigration status has not yet been verified.
+Members will only have 10 business days (versus the current 90 days) to provide documentation and will be in pending status (versus being approved) during this period. funding (with a state and federal share) to state-only funds if the state continues to provide medical assistance during that time period.
 This provision would increase unpaid claims for providers.

-Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 Modifications to retroactive coverage from three months to one month (House Section 44122/ Senate Section 71114) For individuals who apply for Medicaid benefits on or after Oct.
+Modifications to retroactive coverage from three months to one month (House Section 44122/ Senate Section 71112) For individuals who apply for Medicaid benefits on or after Oct.
 1, 2026, this provision reduces the mandatory retroactive coverage period from 3 months to one month prior to the month of application.
 All newly enrolled members would potentially have to bear more of the out of pocket costs they may incur for healthcare services received during months they would have been eligible under the current rules.
 This provision may result in lower costs to cover members during the retroactive period due to shortening the time period for coverage.
-Alternatively, it could result in speeding up the time that members apply for and receive coverage as providers, such as hospitals, help facilitate the application process on an expedited timeline. \$6.4 billion reduction over 10 years nationally.
+Alternatively, it could result in speeding up the time that members apply for and receive coverage as providers, such as hospitals, and help facilitate the application process on an expedited timeline. \$6.4 billion reduction over 10 years nationally.
 This provision would increase unpaid claims for providers.